cinayakoshka/fluid-obj-c/README.md

 Shiny new objective-c client lib for Fluidinfo

 Provides an OO Obj-c interface for working with Fluidinfo's objects, tags, values, namespaces, and permissions.

+* FiObjects

+Namespaces, Tags, Objects, Values, and Permissions are FiObjects.
+All of them have in common a boolean value, waiting.
+While nothing is done internally with this value, outside of the integration tests, you may use it to avoid making conflicting calls to Fluidinfo using Key-Value coding.
+Every call to Fluidinfo triggers setting waiting to true until the call has completed asynchronously.
+For connectivity issues, you're on your own - everything will always be waiting.
+Feel free to set waiting to false in order to recover.

+FiObjects have no knowledge of whether they correctly represent remote fluidinfo state.
+However, if an operation on a FiObject fails and produces an error, that error is attached to the object until another operation is triggered.

+You may get some unexpected or inconsistent results, if you execute simultaneous operations on FiObjects.
+That is a natural side-effect of working asynchronously.

 * Namespaces